jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "Surface Defect Detection and Segmentation Using Diffusion Model Based on Feature Map of ResNet", Proc.
 Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, pp. 1-2, Jul.
 2024.

 - D. Kim, **J. Si**, and S. Kim, "2D Lip-Synced Interviewer Generation for Virtual Interview Scenarios : Utilizing Stable Diffusion and Wav2Lip", Proc.
-Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, pp. 3-4, Jul.
+Of Korea Society of Computer and Information Coferenece, Vol. 31, No. 2, pp. 3-4, Jul.
 2024.

 - H. Choi, J. Ahn, **J. Si**, and S. Kim, "Performance Comparisons According to Transfer Learning and Optimization Algorithms in ResNet Series Models : Focused on Fashion MNIST", Proc.
 Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, pp.5-6, Jul.
 2024.